-1. Liabilities may be counted and reported by institutions as MREL eligible liabilities, provided that (and for so long as) they meet all the criteria set out in the No.2 Order and the MREL SoP (including this Annex), as applicable, and only to the extent specified in the No.2 Order and the MREL SoP (including this Annex).
+1. Liabilities may be counted and reported by institutions as MREL eligible liabilities,50 provided that (and for so long as) they meet all the criteria set out in the No.2 Order and the MREL Statement of Policy (SoP) (including this Annex), as applicable, and only to the extent specified in the No.2 Order and the MREL SoP (including this Annex).
 Such criteria include the following: